 The current research linking sex hormones and cognitive ability is conflicting.
 Some studies have linked sex hormones like estrogen and progesterone to changes in cognitive performance, stating that estrogen fluctuations and hormonal changes occurring during the menstrual cycle are associated with changed in verbal memory.

 Other studies, however, show opposing results.
-For example, authors publishing a meta analysis in Frontiers of Neuroscience looked at differences in things like verbal memory, verbal fluency, and visuospatial ability across the menstrual cycle are “small and difficult to replicate.”
+For example, authors publishing a meta analysis in Frontiers of Neuroscience looked at differences in things like verbal memory, verbal fluency, and visuospatial ability across the menstrual cycle are small and difficult to replicate.